yatendra1999/hindiICR/README.md

 # HINDI-ICR

-Hindi-ICR is the first ML Classifier for handwritten hindi characters.
+Hindi-ICR is an ML Classifier for handwritten hindi characters.

 ## Description